akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

     public decimal Price {get; set;}
 }</code></pre>

 Now I want to show you how the data should be described in the DataGenerator input json.
-Basically the json consists of three sections: <code>templates</code>, <code>root</code> and <code>definitions</code>.
-The templates section is responsible for running a specific generator based on the property type and pattern.
+Basically the json consists of the <code>root</code> property and the <code>definitions</code>.

+<pre><code class="language-cs">{
+  "root": "Root",
-<pre><code class="language-cs">"templates": [
+  "definitions": [
     {
-  "type": "object",
-  "name": "root",
+      "name": "Root",
-  "pattern": "Root"
-},
+      "properties": [
         {
-  "type": "array",
-  "name": "array_product_template",
-  "pattern": "Product"
-},
-{
-  "type": "string",
-  "name": "string_template1",
-  "pattern": "abcdefghijklmnopqrstuvwxyz0123456789"
-},
-{
-  "type": "datetime",
-  "name": "datetime_template1",
-  "pattern": "dd/MM/yy"
-},
-{
-  "type": "array",
-  "name": "array_sku_template",
-  "pattern": "Sku"
-},
-{
-  "type": "double",
-  "name": "price_template",
+          "name": "count",
-  "pattern": "0.00"
-},
-{
           "type": "set",
-  "name": "count_template",
           "pattern": "100"
-}]
-</code></pre>

-The section should contain the template for the root element.
-It is mandatory that the <code>type</code> must be <code>object</code>.
-In its turn the root element is considered to be an enrty point.

-<pre><code class="language-cs">"root":
-{
-  "name": null,
-  "template": "root"
         },
-</code></pre>

-At last the definitions section describes the user defined objects, arrays and their properties.

-<pre><code class="language-cs">"definitions": [
         {
-    "name" : "Root",
-    "properties":[
-      {
-        "name":"count",
-        "template": "count_template"
-      },
-      {
-        "name":"products",
-        "template": "array_product_template",
+          "name": "products",
+          "type": "array",
+          "pattern": "Product",
           "maxLength": 100
         }
       ]
     },
     {
       "name": "Product",
       "properties": [
         {
           "name": "name",
-        "template": "string_template1",
+          "type": "string",
+          "pattern": "abcdefghijklmnopqrstuvwxyz0123456789",
           "minLength": 10,
           "maxLength": 20,
           "minSpaceCount": 1,
           "maxSpaceCount": 2,
           "failure": {
             "nullable": 0.1,
             "format": 0.1,
             "range": 0.05
           }
         },
         {
           "name": "lastUpdated",
-        "template": "datetime_template1",
+          "type": "datetime",
+          "pattern": "dd/MM/yy",
           "minValue": "20/10/19",
           "maxValue": "01/01/20",
           "failure": {
             "nullable": 0.1,
             "format": 0.2,
             "range": 0.1
           }
         },
         {
           "name": "skus",
-        "template": "array_sku_template",
+          "type": "array",
+          "pattern": "Sku",
           "maxLength": 3
-      },
+        }
       ]
     },
     {
       "name": "Sku",
       "properties": [
         {
           "name": "name",
-        "template": "string_template1",
+          "type": "string",
+          "pattern": "abcdefghijklmnopqrstuvwxyz0123456789",
           "minLength": 10,
           "maxLength": 50,
           "minSpaceCount": 1,
           "maxSpaceCount": 4,
           "failure": {
-          "nullable": 0.25,
+            "nullable": 0.25
           }
         },
         {
           "name": "price",
-        "template": "price_template",
+          "type": "double",
+          "pattern": "0.00",
           "minValue": 0.0,
           "maxValue": 1999.99,
           "failure": {
             "nullable": 0.1,
             "format": 0.05,
             "range": 0.15
           }
         }
       ]
-  }]
-</code></pre>
+    }
+  ]
+}</code></pre>

+The root value specifies the enrty definition name.
+Every definition may point to other ones, there should not be circular references though.

+Every property must have the <code>Type</code> value not empty.
+If the type is <code>array</code> or <code>object</code> then the <code>pattern</code> should be mandatory filled and reference to the definition in the file.
+For all the other types the default values are usually predefined.

-A property type may have a list of settings like <code>minValue</code> or <code>maxSpaceCount</code>.
-Apart of that, every propery has the <code>failure</code> object with the values that define probabilities of happening a specific failure.
-In this way you can easily control the amount different types of inconsitent data.
+A property may have also a list of settings like <code>minValue</code> or <code>maxSpaceCount</code>.
+Apart of that, the <code>failure</code> object containing  probabilities of happening a specific failure.
+In this way you can easily control inconsitent data and their nature.

-After collecting all sections together and running the DataGenerator, the result should look like on the screenshot taken from the <a href="https://github.com/akovanev/DataGenerator/">JSON Editor Online</a> tool.
+The result should look similar to the the screenshot taken from the <a href="https://github.com/akovanev/DataGenerator/">JSON Editor Online</a> tool.

 <img src="/public/datagen.png">